quicwg/multipath/draft-ietf-quic-multipath.md

 any of the previously validated addresses.
 Including more addresses increases the probability that the token will be useful in the future, but at the cost of a larger token.
 Further guidance on token usage can be found in {{Section 8.1.3 of QUIC-TRANSPORT}}.

+### Coordination of path opening {#coop-path-opening}

+Simultaneous opening of the same path can have unpredictable results.
+If both endpoints simultaneously try to open paths using the same path-id and using different 4-tuples, they cannot predict which of the two proposed 4-tuples will be selected, and in some cases the path setup could fail.

+These problems can be avoided if only the client attempts to create new paths, or if the application includes mechanisms to coordinate the opening of paths between client and server.
+Such mechanisms are out of the scope of the present document.

 ## Handling Connection IDs {#consume-retire-cid}